NathanLouth/Kiosk/README.md

 > It is strongly recommended to use the `Release` branch until development on Wayland support is complete.

 ## Overview
 This script configures a Linux system to run as a kiosk.
-It sets up an automatic login for the kiosk user, starts the X server, and launches a browser that can run in kiosk mode and display a predefined web page.
+It sets up an automatic login for the kiosk user, starts Weston (Wayland Compositor), and launches a browser that can run in kiosk mode and display a predefined web page.
 The system also disables the GRUB boot menu and boots directly into the kiosk interface.

 ## Prerequisites
 - A fresh installation of `Debian 12` (Minimal no GUI install).